madhavcsa/Low-Rank-Tensor-Completion/README.md

 Please cite the following work if you find the resources in this repository useful.

-Madhav Nimishakavi, Pratik Jawanpuria, and Bamdev Mishra.
-A Dual Framework for Trace Norm Regularized Low-rank Tensor Completion.
+Madhav Nimishakavi, Pratik Jawanpuria, and Bamdev Mishra. <a href="https://github.com/madhavcsa/Low-Rank-Tensor-Completion/blob/master/A%20dual%20framework%20for%20low-rank%20tensor%20completion_NeurIPS18.pdf">A Dual Framework for Trace Norm Regularized Low-rank Tensor Completion</a>.
 In Conference on Neural Information Processing Systems (NeurIPS), 2018.

 <pre><code>@inproceedings{nimishakavi18,
   title={A Dual Framework for Trace Norm Regularized Low-rank Tensor Completion},